harikas14/Pages/docs/SMugVault-UserGuide.md

 - Check your internet connection
 - Verify SmugMug credentials in browser
 - Clear browser cache and try again
-- Restart SMugVault and try again
+- Restart SMugAegis and try again

 #### Download Issues
 **Problem:** Downloads are slow or failing